ralaplines1988/projects/js-code/README.md

 ### About variable

+* only the var can be hoisted, and only the label, it's value would be `undefined` .
 * Variables hold reusable data in a program and associate it with a name.
 * Variables are stored in memory.
 * The `var` keyword is used in pre-ES6 versions of JS.